loader image

 Jerk:

-The "jerk" is the English word for "push" and is part of the Olympic "reposition and push".
-The barbell is brought over the head from shoulder height and held there with outstretched arms.
-The barbell rests on the front shoulder muscles, then you bend your knees slightly and gain momentum, then push yourself up explosively and use the momentum to push the weight upwards.
-There are different variations, usually the "Split Jerk" is used with heavy weights (see "Split Jerk").
+The "Jerk" is the English word for "Stoßen", it is a partial process of the Olympic "Umsetzen und Stoßen".
+The barbell is brought from shoulder height over the head and held there with outstretched arms.
+The barbell rests on the front shoulder muscles, then you bend your knees slightly and gain momentum, then push yourself explosively upwards and push the weight upwards with the help of the momentum.
+There are different variations, usually the "Split Jerk" is used for heavy weights (see "Split Jerk").

 Kelly Starrett: